donaldboulton/minimal-mistakes/_posts/2018-05-27-post-reviews-for-jekyll.md

 locations:
   - OKC, Oklahoma

 excerpt: "Comments Ratings, Built because I could use it for Google Positioning with correct microdata for Search Results with a page review and aggregate rating.
-Built Using and extending Staticman's Popcorn Github repo.
+Using and extending Staticman's Popcorn Github repo.
 This is still a work in progress so Leave a Review for any page in donboulton.com and the page aggregate rating will increase after a successfull push to my github repo, not quite finished yet learning liquid math???
-The aggregate rating and review per page are working review and rate and it soon will show up as a rating on that page."
+The aggregate rating and review per page are working review and rate and it soon will show up as a review rating on that page."

 support: [adds, cookies]
 folder: _posts